Recursive Prime Factorizations: Dyck Words as Numbers: Introduction

 called its \emph{prime factorization}, the evaluation of which does not involve addition. \begin{remark} More precisely, the prime factorization of a number is unique up to the order of the factors.
 Also, when I say ``the evaluation of which does not involve addition,'' I am referring to addition as a distinct operation in the evaluation; obviously the multiplication of natural numbers may be viewed as iterated addition. \end{remark}

-Thus I set out on a quest to discover systems for representing numbers where the systems, being based upon prime factorization, neither involve the concept of a radix nor require addition for evaluation.
-I furthermore sought such systems with alphabets of the smallest size.
+Thus I found myself on a quest to discover systems for representing numbers where the systems, being based upon prime factorization, neither involve the concept of a base nor require addition for evaluation.
+As my quest narrowed, I sought such systems with alphabets of the smallest size.

-I succeeded in my quest, discovering a class of systems I call ``Natural Recursive Prime Factorizations'' (``Natural RPFs''), where each of these systems can represent all members of $\mathbb{N}$ using a language with an alphabet of only two symbols.
-I subsequently realized natural RPFs can be modified to yield another class of systems, ``rational RPFs,'' each of which is capable of representing not merely all members of $\mathbb{N}$ but all \emph{rational} numbers.
-A remarkable fact about rational RPF systems is that, unlike decimal and other positional numeral systems, no enlargement of the alphabet is needed for representation of the rationals; the same two-symbol alphabet is employed as for natural RPF, without need for a negative sign or a radix point.
-There is also no need for an overbar to designate repeating symbol sequences, since every rational RPF system is able to represent all rational numbers by strings of finite length.
+I succeeded in my quest, discovering a class of systems I call ``Natural Recursive Prime Factorizations'' (``Natural RPFs''), where each of these systems can uniquely and exactly represent all members of $\mathbb{N}$ using a language with an alphabet of only two symbols.
+I subsequently realized natural RPFs can be extended to yield another class of systems, ``Superrational Recursive Prime Factorizations,'' each of which is capable of uniquely and exactly representing not merely all members of $\mathbb{N}$ but all members of a superset of the rational numbers.
+A remarkable fact about superrational RPF systems is that, unlike decimal and other positional numeral systems, no enlargement of the alphabet is needed beyond that used for representing natural numbers; the same two-symbol alphabet is employed as for natural RPF, without need for additional symbols such as negative signs, radix points, ellipses, overbars, or underbars.